AlexCeleste/bOGL-2/Docs/bOGL.md

 Optionally, the `cell` parameter can be used to check the userdata's onCopy (`cell = 1`) or onFree (`cell = 2`) listener banks (see `SetEntityUserData`).

 #### <span id="copyentity" />CopyEntity ####
-`CopyEntity(handler)`
+`CopyEntity(handler[, parentH, deepCopy])`
 **Parameters:** The entity.
+Optionally, the parent of the new copy, and whether to perform a deep copy of mesh data.
 **Return value:** A newly-created copy of the entity.
 **Description:** This function creates a complete copy of an entity.
 The function performs a "deep copy" of all built-in bOGL data associated with the entity, so for example all of the entity's children are recursively copied, and the copies attached to the new entity.
+If the entity is a mesh, or extended mesh (e.g. MD2), the `deepCopy` parameter determines whether to create a new copy of the mesh data.
+If you don't copy the mesh data, changes you make (e.g. with `VertexCoords`) to the original mesh will also affect the copy, or vice-versa - but the advantage os greatly reduced memory consumption.
+Note that animated meshes using mesh deformation (MD2, BO3D) should always be deeply copied, or the animation will mess up other instances! `deepCopy` defaults to `True`, because that way you don't need to think about it (memory's cheap; corrupted graphics aren't).
 The custom data vector itself is copied, but since bOGL has no idea what the data in the vector represents, the copy is not guaranteed to be "deep" and addons may need to define wrapper copy routines that properly update or copy this extension data as necessary.
 If the entity's userdata contains any `onCopy` listeners, they will be updated with the copied entity's handle in order to properly complete the operation on their next update.
+(This means you can safely just use `CopyEntity` with e.g. MD2 meshes.)
 **Future direction:** If bOGL is ported to a language supporting callbacks, this function can be extended to handle deep copies of user data properly by storing the correct `copy` callbacks in the vector alongside the data.
 In the meantime this service is provided by the `onCopy` listener slots.

 #### <span id="freeentity" />FreeEntity ####
 `FreeEntity(handler)`
 **Parameters:** The entity.
 **Return value:** None.
 **Description:** This function destroys an entity.
-All built-in bOGL data associated with the entity will be released: any children of the entity will be recursively freed, textures will have their internal reference counts decremented, and the custom data vector will be deleted.
+All built-in bOGL data associated with the entity will be released: any children of the entity will be recursively freed, textures and instanced meshes will have their internal reference counts decremented, and the custom data vector will be deleted.
 Since bOGL has no idea what the data in the custom data vector represents, any referenced extension objects are not guaranteed to be freed.
 If the entity's userdata contains any `onFree` listeners, they will be updated with the freed entity's handle in order to properly deal with the operation on their next update (since the handle may be reused, this information is only partially useful, e.g. as a free count).
+This means you can safely just use `FreeEntity` with e.g. MD2 meshes.
 Addons may choose to define a "free wrapper" function that cleans up the custom data before destroying the entity, or give extension data the ability to tell when its host entity has been destroyed by storing internal nullable pointers (e.g. the `ANIM_ClearUnused` function in `Animation` can run after many entities are freed and clear up any hanging animation data; the free count provided by the `onFree` listener tells it when it needs to do this).
 **Future direction:** If bOGL is ported to a language supporting callbacks, this function can be extended to properly free user data by storing the correct `free` callbacks in the vector alongside the data.
 In the meantime this service is provided by the `onFree` listener slots.